King of the Streets (KOTS): Everything You Need to Know

 Overview

-King of the Streets, widely known as KOTS, is one of the most controversial and polarizing underground fighting organizations in Europe.
+King of the Streets, widely known as KOTS, is the most controversial and polarizing underground fighting organization in Europe.
 Founded in 2013 in Gothenburg, Sweden, by an anonymous collective called Hype Crew, KOTS operates outside the boundaries of any sanctioning body, athletic commission, or regulatory framework.
 Its defining feature is brutally simple: fighters compete on concrete, with no gloves, no rounds, no time limits, and virtually no rules.

 What began as filmed street fights uploaded to YouTube has grown into a subcultural phenomenon that has spawned imitators across the European continent.
 KOTS represents the extreme end of the underground fighting spectrum, standing in stark contrast to even other unsanctioned promotions like Streetbeefs or Strelka, which maintain at least some baseline safety protocols.
 At its peak, the KOTS YouTube channel surpassed one million subscribers, though its provocative content has led to repeated platform takedowns and channel migrations.